Zuiryuji Temple 瑞龍寺

 Two large gates leading into the temple precinct are among the architectural highlights.
 The larger of the two, or Sanmon, houses two Nio guardian statues of fierce demeanor.
 The meticulously groomed courtyards of raked gravel are a hallmark of Zen temple design.

-At the center of Zuiryuji stands the butsuden, so named because it houses a large Buddha statue.
-As the most impressive structure in the compound, it is naturally the main focus of the spectacular light shows that take place at the complex from April 28-30 every year.
-The eclectic mix of carvings inside makes the butsuden's interior as aesthetically pleasing as the exterior, and you'll want to take your time to examine them all individually.
+At the center of Zuiryuji stands the Butsuden, so named because it houses a statue of the temple's main object of worship, Shakyamuni, the historical Buddha.
+As the most impressive structure in the compound, the eclectic mix of carvings inside makes the butsuden's interior as aesthetically pleasing as the exterior, and you'll want to take your time to examine them all individually.

 Zuiryuji's history interweaves with that of Takaoka's founder, Maeda Toshinaga, and his brother Toshitsune.
 Toshinaga commissioned the building (called Hoenji at that time) shortly before his death in 1614.
 His successor Toshitsune renamed the temple in Toshinaga's honor (“Zuiryu,” was his posthumous name).
-The figure of Maeda Toshinaga still looms large over Takaoka, and as one of his foremost legacies, Zuiryuji forms part of the cultural fabric of the seaside domain of Etchu, now present-day Toyama .
+The figure of Maeda Toshinaga still looms large over Takaoka, and as one of his foremost legacies, Zuiryuji forms part of the cultural fabric of present-day Toyama .